markallisongit/HyperVTools/README.md

 }
 ```
 You do not need to create the effective configuration, the tool will combine Common-Config and the ConfigFilePath configuration.
 This is just to illustrate what the final effective configuration would be in this example.

+# Limitations
+See the [limitations page](https://github.com/markallisongit/HyperVTools/tree/master/docs/limitations.md) in the docs folder for details.